will-siv/quick-vod/README.md

 - cross platform probably
 - start.gg integration to import match names and players, either automatically or through a gui
 - rewriting this whole thing in a different language
-- ability to create thumbnails automatically based on the players, chanracters, and match
+- ability to create thumbnails automatically based on the players, characters, and match
 - another script to update the video titles and descriptions with presets